Policy Learning with New Treatments: Introduction

+While unobserved confounding threatens the internal validity of the estimated policy on the experimental population, other papers consider threats to external validity, where the experimental population is different from the target population. \textcite{adjahoExternallyValidPolicy2023a} studies this setting, using Wasserstein neighborhoods to construct the identified set, and derive closed form expressions worst case welfare within these neighborhoods. \textcite{leiPolicyLearningBiased2023} studies policy learning when the experimental population may self-select into the experiment on the basis of unobserved characteristics.
+They consider maximin, maximin gain, and minimax regret policies.
+They solve for a closed form when the policy class is unconstrained, and propose an estimation method which is not a plug-in method.

-\textcite{d2021policy} studies policy learning with a binary treatment where the conditional average treatment effect is identified up to a rectangular set, meaning it is characterized by bounds which depend only on the covariate value.
-In contrast, shape restrictions generally yield nonrectangular identified sets.
+\textcite{dadamoOrthogonalPolicyLearning2023} studies policy learning with a binary treatment where the identified set is rectangular, meaning it is constructed by taking the product of pointwise bounds on each treatment effect.
+In contrast, shape restrictions on the response across treatment values generally yield nonrectangular identified sets.
 This leads to difficulties when estimating the optimal policy in my setting because the bounds I identify do not in general admit a closed form.
-However, the extra effort proves valuable in the empirical example of Section \ref{empirical_application_section}, where I find that the non-closed form characterization of the identified set using shape restrictions ends up being substantially more informative than pointwise bounds would be for calculating regret.
+However, the extra information provided by these shape restrictions can lead to lower maximum regret than one would obtain using pointwise bounds.
+This is illustrated in the empirical example of Section \ref{section-application}. \textcite{dadamoOrthogonalPolicyLearning2023} also provides a doubly robust estimator that can improve the convergence rate of the estimated policy under a margin condition.

+\textcite{stoyeMinimaxRegretTreatment2012a} gives exact finite-sample results for minimax regret treatment choice in Binomial and Gaussian experiments, also with unrestricted policy classes. \textcite{yataOptimalDecisionRules2025} gives exact finite-sample minimax regret results in more general Gaussian settings with binary policies.
+These papers do not consider treatment choice with multiple treatments.
+Another difference is that the present paper only delivers asymptotic performance guarantees, but does not require distributional assumptions.

-Many of the previously mentioned works are concerned with binary treatments, while I am concerned with multivalued treatments. \textcite{zhou2018offline} and \textcite{kallus2018policy} consider policy learning with multivalued treatments and continuous treatments, respectively, but in point-identified settings where all possible treatment values are implemented in the experiment. \textcite{yata2021optimal} studies a binary decision between two policies which may not concern the assignment of a binary treatment.
-Additionally, the new policy may have partially identified effects.
-The minimax regret rule is derived for a general class of decision rules and applied to the problem of changing the eligibility cutoff for a treatment.
-The decision problem and assumptions of \textcite{yata2021optimal} and the present paper differ, yet the broad goal of choosing amongst new policies with partially identified effects make the two complimentary.
+Many of the previously mentioned works are concerned with binary treatments, while I am concerned with multivalued treatments. \textcite{zhouOfflineMultiActionPolicy2023} and \textcite{kallusPolicyEvaluationOptimization2018} consider policy learning with multivalued treatments and continuous treatments, respectively, but in point-identified settings where all possible treatment values are implemented in the experiment.